 data

-A data frame containing the data.
+A data frame containing all necessary variables.

 outcome_var